microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0-beta/Clear-MgUserPresence.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IPathsVloam1UsersUserIdMicrosoftGraphWipemanagedappregistrationsbydevicetagPostRequestbodyContentApplicationJsonSchema>: .
+BODYPARAMETER <IPathsTdagveUsersUserIdPresenceMicrosoftGraphClearpresencePostRequestbodyContentApplicationJsonSchema>: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[DeviceTag <String>]`:
+  - `[SessionId <String>]`:

 INPUTOBJECT <IUsersActionsIdentity>: Identity Parameter
   - `[AccessReviewInstanceId <String>]`: key: id of accessReviewInstance